 Be Highly Reputable

 The Great Abraham Lincoln teaches people to keep a good reputation and be valued by it.
 He said that reputation is like fine china; once broken, it’s very hard to repair.
 This only tells generations that it is important to become worthy of a good reputation.
 Honor and excellence are better to keep than a choice of precious stones.
 Abraham Lincoln has lived and served the people of the United States with integrity.
 He also liked for his people to be more honest, humble and disciplined in whatever they do.

 Always Value Optimism

 Among the many traits that The Great Abe has shown to humanity is his optimism.
 He always believed in looking at the brighter side of life.
 He once said that we can complain because rose bushes have thorns, or rejoice because the bushes have roses.
 This only tells us that life is a choice.
 You can choose to be happy or choose to be miserable.
-If you are more inclined to looking for something to complain about, chances are, you are going to meet problems.
+If you are more inclined to look for something to complain about, chances are, you are going to meet problems.
 However, if you choose to look into the brighter side and find more positive opportunities, then you are more likely to succeed.

 Keep friends Close and the Enemies Closer